Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Comparing the Trace Forms

-Now suppose that $v_{out}$ is at least $k+1$ valent in $G_\tau$, recalling that $k$ is the number of input marked points.
-Since dim $h(\tau_{v_{out}}) = n$, $v_{out}$ must be exactly $k+1$ valent, as otherwise $h(\tau_{v_{out}})$ must be contained in the leg of a wall type, contradicting $dim\text{ }h(\tau_{v_{out}}) = n$.
 By cutting the corresponding tropical type at all edges containing $v_{out}$, we produce $k$ broken line types.
 To see this, first note a degenerate case in which one of the edges adjacent to $v_{out}$ is in fact a leg, hence contains no vertex.
 In this case, we immediately produce a degenerate broken line type.
-Thus, suppose this is not the case for some edge adjacent to $v_{out}$.
-By replacing this former edge with a puncture, which we call $L_{out}$, and taking the resulting tropical type whose dual graph does not contain $v_{out}$, this new tropical type $\tau_i$ has two legs, the new one we have identified, and $L_{in}$ which was a leg in the original tropical type.
+Now suppose this is not the case for some edge containing $v_{out}$.
+By replacing this former edge with a punctured leg, which we call $L_{out}$, and taking the resulting tropical type whose dual graph does not contain $v_{out}$, this new tropical type $\tau_i$ has two legs, the new one we have identified, and $L_{in}$ which was a leg in the original tropical type.
 Moreover, as $v_{out}$ varies in an $n$ dimensional cone, dim $h(\tau_{i,L_{out}}) = n$, and dim $\tau_i \ge n-1$.
 We must have that dim $\tau_i < n$ however, or else by gluing the families, we would have dim $\tau > n$, a contradiction.
 Since $\tau_i$ inherits conditions of realizability and balancing from $\tau$, $\tau_i$ is indeed a broken line type.

-\textbf{Step 6: Support of $\psi$ class contained in smooth locus}
+\textbf{Step 5: Support of $\psi$ class contained in smooth locus}